gabrielgiordan/robots-vs-dinosaurs/README.md

-# Welcome to Robots vs Dinosaurs!
+# Robots vs Dinosaurs

-Clojure/ClojureScript applications to support simulations on an army of remote-controlled robots that fight dinosaurs!
+Clojure/ClojureScript apps to support simulations on an army of remote-controlled robots that fight dinosaurs!

 ## Contents
 - [Overview](#overview)